 A Quest for the Ultimate Lawn Chair

-Our story begins in 1903 with a gentleman by the name of Thomas Lee.
+Our story of the Adirondack Chair begins in 1903 with a gentleman by the name of Thomas Lee.
 Lee had a beautiful summer place up in Westport, NY right on Lake Champlain, but he also had a bit of a problem.
 It wasn’t the house, or the view of the lake; the problem was that he didn’t have one decent piece of outdoor furniture.
 Now, as we all know, standing up while viewing a summer sunset is nice, but watching that sunset while comfortably seated with a cocktail at hand is always nicer.
 So Lee set out to build his family the ultimate lawn chair.
 But he didn’t want to make just any old chair.
-This chair needed to be comfortable and durable, have a solid surface to rest a glass, and above all, be sturdy when placed on the sloping terrain of the Adirondack region.
+This chair needed to be comfortable and durable, have as solid surface to rest a glass, and above all, be sturdy when placed on the sloping terrain of the Adirondack region.
 Lee tried out several different designs and, using his family members as “test sitters,” eventually settled on a chair constructed from eleven pieces of wood all cut from one single plank.
 It was a low-slung, spacious design with a high back and extra-wide armrests for that all-important summer beverage.

 Now, things would have been just fine for the Lee family if the story ended here.
 They were comfortable, they were relaxed, and most importantly, they were off the ground.
 It was summer and life was good.
 But things were about to get interesting.